-A director of the Company is an officer in a construction company that the Company contracted with during 2014 to renovate a limited portion of the Bank's operations center and to build out the leasehold improvements for the relocation of a bank branch.
-In 2012, the Company contracted with the same construction company for the construction of a new drive-through banking facility and completion of other site work on the Bank's main office campus.
-Total payments made to the construction company under the terms of these contracts were \$0.1 million, \$0.4 million and \$1.2 million for the years ended December 31, 2014, 2013, and 2012, respectively.
+A former director who retired from the Company's board of directors in October 2015, is an officer in a construction company that the Company contracted with in 2015 and 2014 for limited renovations at the Bank's operations center, the build out of leasehold improvements in connection with a relocation of a bank branch, and for construction of a new branch facility located in Auburn, Alabama.
+Total payments made to the construction company under the terms of these contracts were \$1.2 million and \$0.1 million for the years ended December 31, 2015 and 2014, respectively.